Vernix caseosa: Functions

 Electrical isolation of the fetus is also thought to occur due to vernix caseosa (this could affect accurate fECG measurement of fetal heartbeat).

 Medical uses

 Vernix is used as a reliable site-of-record for measuring cocaine exposure in pregnant women.
 Using vernix for diagnosing uterine rupture and amniotic fluid embolism has been proposed.

 Disorders

 Granuloma and peritonitis of vernix have been observed in Caesarean sections.
 High volumes of vernix cause Neonatal Aspiration Syndrome.

 Other species

-Vernix is thought to be unique to human fetal development; in 2018, vernix-like material was reportedly obtained from pups of Zalophus californianus.
+Vernix was thought to be unique to human fetal development.
+In 2018, vernix-like material was reportedly obtained from pups of the California sea lion.
+Mass spectrometry of the material showed it to be fundamentally the same as human vernix, in both BCFA (branch-chain fatty acids) and squalene content.
+The presence of vernix throughout the infant gastro-intestinal tract, as well as in the meconium (first excretion), in both human and sea lion neonates, argues that the function of vernix may not be as an external skin protection, as often described in the literature, but as a preparation of the newborn GI tract against water-borne bacteria.
+As such, vernix caseosa, not present in any terrestrial mammal, including other primates, is one of several arguments for a possible semi-aquatic past of our ancestors.